polar-app/polar-app/docs/CODE_COMMANDMENTS.md

 Most of the time using 'any' is almost certainly the wrong thing to do and can cause a lot of bugs later on.

+## Streams and Functional Programming

+We have a number of utilities for working with streams of objects and using functional programming.

+Specifically, ```arrayStream``` can be REALLY helpful when making lots of transformations on objects.

+More importantly, it allows you to avoid working with indexes, and I've found that off by one and null errors are by FAR the most frequently occurring errors in production and this helps prevent them.